The Bankrate promise

 Requirements of an SBA loan

 To qualify for an SBA loan, the business must operate for a profit in the U.S. and the owner must have equity at stake.
 SBA loans also have eligibility requirements that businesses must meet in addition to lenders’ own underwriting criteria.
+These include but are not limited to the ability to repay the loan and good credit management history.

-Key considerations of an SBA loan
+Key aspects of an SBA loan

-- You must meet SBA and lender requirements.
-The application process and approval can take longer, and businesses must meet eligibility requirements from both the lender and the SBA.
+- You must meet SBA and lender requirements: The application process and approval can take longer, and businesses must meet eligibility requirements from both the lender and the SBA.

 How to apply for an SBA loan